 Alternative Licensure Program

-The program is in partnership City of Chicago Early Learning Scholarship Program.
-Following a course study, program candidates complete a two-year residency to earn an Illinois Professional Educator License (PEL) with an endorsement in early childhood education.
+The UIC Early Childhood Education Alternative Licensure Program (ALP) is a teacher residency program for the incumbent Chicago early childhood workforce.
+The program is in partnership Chicago Early Learning Workforce Scholarship Program.
+Following a course of study, program candidates complete a four-semester residency to earn an Illinois Professional Educator License (PEL) with an endorsement in Early Childhood Education.

-How to Apply
+How to Apply & Eligibility Heading link

 If you are a currently enrolled alternative licensure student, course schedules are listed on the UIC Extended Campus website.